Consistent Approval-Based Multi-Winner Rules: Introduction

 \section{Introduction}

-In Arrow's foundational book ``Social Choice and Individual Values''~\cite{arrow1951}, voting rules rank candidates according to their social merit and, if desired, this ranking can be used to select the best candidate(s).
-As these rules are concerned with ``mutually exclusive'' candidates, they can be seen as \emph{single-winner} rules.
-In contrast, the goal of \emph{multi-winner} rules is to select the best group of candidates of a given size; we call such a fixed-size set of candidates a \emph{committee}.
-Multi-winner elections are of importance in a wide range of scenarios, which often fit in, but are not limited to, one of the following three categories \cite{elk-fal-sko-sli:c:multiwinner-rules,FSST-trends}.
+A \emph{multi-winner} rule selects a fixed-size set of candidates---a \emph{committee}---based on the preferences of voters.
+Multi-winner elections are of importance in a wide range of scenarios, which often fit in, but are not limited to, one of the following three categories \citep{elk-fal-sko-sli:c:multiwinner-rules,FSST-trends}.
 The first category contains multi-winner elections aiming for proportional representation.
 The archetypal example of a multi-winner election is that of selecting a representative body such as a parliament, where a fixed number of seats are to be filled; and these seats are ideally filled so as to proportionally represent the population of voters.
 Hence, voting rules used in parliamentary elections typically follow the intuitive principle of \emph{proportionality}, i.e., the chosen subset of candidates should proportionally reflect the voters' preferences.
 The second category comprises multi-winner elections with the goal that as many voters as possible should have an acceptable representative in the committee.
 Consequently, there is no or little weight put on giving voters a second representative in the committee.
 Ensuring a representative for as many voters as possible can be viewed as an egalitarian objective.
-This goal may be desirable, e.g., in a deliberative democracy~\cite{ccElection}, where it is more important to represent the diversity of opinions in an elected committee rather than to include multiple members representing the same popular opinion.
+This goal may be desirable, e.g., in a deliberative democracy~\citep{ccElection,dryzek2003social}, where it is more important to represent the diversity of opinions in an elected committee rather than to include multiple members representing the same popular opinion.
 Another example would be the distribution of facilities such as hospitals in a country, where voters would prefer to have a hospital close to their home but are less interested in having more than one in their vicinity.
 Voting rules suitable in such scenarios follow the principle of \emph{diversity}.
 The third category contains scenarios where the goal is to choose a fixed number of best candidates and where ballots are viewed as expert judgments.
 Here, the chosen multi-winner rule should follow the \emph{individual excellence} principle, i.e., to select candidates with the highest total support of the experts.
-An example is shortlisting nominees for an award or finalists in a contest where a nomination itself is often viewed as an achievement.
-We review further applications of multi-winner voting in Section~\ref{subsec:relevanceofmw}.
+An example is shortlisting nominees for an award where a nomination itself is often viewed as an achievement.
+We consider multi-winner rules based on approval ballots, which allow voters to express \emph{dichotomous preferences}.
+Dichotomous preferences distinguish between approved and disapproved candidates---a dichotomy.
+An approval ballot thus corresponds to a subset of (approved) candidates.
+A simple example of an approval-based election can highlight the distinct nature of proportionality, diversity, and individual excellence: There are 100 voters and 5 candidates $\{a,b,c,d,e\}$: 66 voters approve the set $\{a,b,c\}$, 33 voters approve $\{d\}$, and one voter approves $\{e\}$.
+Assume we want to select a committee of size three.
+If we follow the principle of proportionality, we could choose, e.g., $\{a,b,d\}$; this committee closely reflects the proportions of voter support.
+If we aim for diversity and do not consider it important to give voters more than one representative, we may choose the committee $\{a,d, e\}$: it contains one approved candidate of every voter.
+The principle of individual excellence aims to select the strongest candidates: $a$, $b$, and $c$ have most supporters and are thus a natural choice, although the opinions of 34 voters are essentially ignored.
+We see that these three intuitive principles give rise to very different committees.
+In this paper, we will explore these principles in a formal, mathematical framework.